WisdmLabs/moodle-format_remuiformat/README.md

 Support
 =======
-The Edwiser RemUI Course Format comes with NO support.
+The Edwiser Course Format comes with NO support.
 If you would like support from me (WisdmLabs) then I'm happy to provide it for a fee (please see my contact details below).
 Otherwise, the 'Courses and course formats' forum:add-edwiser-forum-course-format-link is an excellent place to ask questions.

 Installation